MAPSS Certificate in Education and Society

-Beginning in the fall of 2019, the University of Chicago will offer a new opportunity for students to pursue a Master’s Degree in Social Sciences with a concentration in Education and Society.
-To enroll in the program, students must first apply and be accepted into the Master of Arts Program in the Social Sciences.
-Once accepted into the program, students can declare a concentration in Education and Society.
+Beginning in the fall of 2019, the University of Chicago will offer a new opportunity for students enrolled in the University’s MA Program in the Social Sciences to pursue a certificate in Education and Society.
+To qualify for the certificate, students must first apply and be accepted into the Master of Arts Program in the Social Sciences (MAPSS).
+Once accepted into the program, students can declare their intention to complete a certificate in Education and Society.

 Each of these perspectives is valuable, but a deep understanding of child and youth development within school settings requires understanding each of these perspectives and how they interact.
-Students in the Education and Society concentration will complete a sequence of courses in key social science disciplines that brings these perspectives together in a coherent program of study, so they can understand the connections among them.
+Students in the Education and Society certificate program complete courses in a range of social science fields that regard educational questions from diverse disciplinary perspectives.

-Students who are admitted to the Education and Society concentration undertake a coherent program of study comprised of nine graduate courses, including the following requirements:
+Students who complete the Education and Society certificate program undertake a program of study comprised of four graduate courses, including the following requirements, in addition to fulfilling the basic requirements of the MAPSS program.

-Students will select a minimum of five courses from a list of approved courses on the Committee on Education website.
-Three of these must be in their chosen area of specialization.
+Students select a minimum of three additional courses from a list of approved courses on the Committee on Education website.

 - The Master’s Thesis

-The Education and Society Concentration offers students a for-credit course consisting of field placement alongside professionals in educational practice, policy, or research and to develop their MA thesis based on this experience.
+The Education and Society Certificate Program offers students the opportunity to receive field placements alongside professionals in educational research or practice and to develop their MA thesis based on this experience.
 Students will be placed with one of several education-related laboratories, research projects, or organizations at the University, based on their interests, including: the UChicago Consortium on School Research; UChicago STEM Education; educational programs within the Office of Civic Engagement; the UChicago Science of Learning Center, the Urban Labs, the TMW Center for Early Learning and Public Health or any number of ongoing faculty-led projects.
-Students will meet regularly as a cohort to discuss their placement experiences and how these experiences relate to their research interests.

 How to Apply

-Prospective students for this concentration must first apply and be accepted to the Master of Arts Program in the Social Sciences at the University of Chicago.
+Prospective students for this certificate must first apply and be accepted to the Master of Arts Program in the Social Sciences at the University of Chicago.
 Application to this program requires the following:

 - Online graduate application, which can be accessed here.